NastuzziSamy/panel-manager/README.md

-# bar-manager
+# Panel-manager
-GNOME bar manager
+GNOME Panel manager

 ## Description

-This extension allows you to redesign your panel bar however you want.
+This extension allows you to redesign your panel however you want.
 Hide indicators, move them, reorganize them.

 ## Example with some extensions installed